epicserve/django-base-site/docs/setup-and-usage.rst

 .. note::

-    If you want to use Vagrant then use the :ref:`Vagrant Instructions <using-vagrant>`.
+    If you want to use Docker then user the :ref:`Docker Instructions <using-docker>` or if you want to use Vagrant then use the :ref:`Vagrant Instructions <using-vagrant>`.
 Otherwise, continue with these instructions.

 Before you begin make sure you've setup and installed `Pipenv <https://docs.pipenv.org/>`_ and `Virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_.
 You can use the Django base site without Virtualenvwrapper however you won't be able to use the ``workon`` command.